pfdominey/DatathonRobotonomie/work.md

 1.  collect photgraphs and 50-100 word texts describing the texts
 2.    (show the photo, user speaks, system transforms speech to text)
 3.  perform semantic similarity analysis on texts
+4.    do pretreatment of text if necessary
-4.  perform semantic similarity analysis on images (for the moment we are not sure if this is possible)
+5.  perform semantic similarity analysis on images (for the moment we are not sure if this is possible)
-5.  create semantic_similarity_matrix
+6.  create semantic_similarity_matrix
-6.  find trajectory in matrix to visit different similar photo pairs
+7.  find trajectory in matrix to visit different similar photo pairs
-7.  present sequence in a coheret interaction scenario
+8.  present sequence in a coheret interaction scenario
-8.  use french language
+9.  use french language
-9.  use Beam robot to present the interaction
+10.  use Beam robot to present the interaction

 Detection and interaction with person